 Our team members provide home visits

 A highly experienced member of our team can visit your home, at a time that is convenient to you, and assess the area you use to work: this could be a purpose-built computer desk or the dining room table.
-We will advise you of any potential risks and help you to make your place of work safter.
+We will advise you of any potential risks and help you to make your place of work safer.

-Working from home during the Coronavirus pandemic.
+Working from home during and after the Coronavirus pandemic.

 The number of employees now working from home is set to increase on a large scale.
 One of the bi-products of the pandemic is companies discovering that having people working at home is actually, hugely beneficial.
 As IT systems and Web conferencing services have improved, so has employer confidence in this way of working.

 Social distancing is set to become a way of life in the modern office, at least in the medium term.
-One of the benefits will undoubtedly be the need for smaller offices in the future, with the financial plus of lower office rent, rate and utility costs.
+One of the benefits will undoubtedly be the need for smaller offices in the future, with the financial plus of lower office rent, rate, and utility costs.
 One thing for certain is that It will not go unnoticed by finance departments across the country.

 There are several websites where you can find information on working from home and what you need to do, one of the best is on ACAS, the Government Arbitration Service here.
 One of the best ways is to have a professional Home Workers Risk assessment carried out.
-This can be done over the phone, virtually by WhatsApp / Facetime or face to face once restrictions have eased.
+This can be done over the phone, virtually by WhatsApp / Facetime, or face to face once restrictions have eased.
 This will help identify how the employee is currently operating and what changes are required going forward.
-This is a cost effective way of ensuring both parties are acting collectively to ensure the safety of the Home Worker.
+This is a cost-effective way of ensuring both parties are acting collectively to ensure the safety of the Home Worker.